RapidAI/Knowledge-QA-LLM/README.md

 - [ ] Improve the UI
 - [ ] Add interface for uploading documents

-#### overall steps
+#### Overall framework
-1. Things to do before using:
-    1. Download the [`moka-ai/m3e-small`](https://huggingface.co/moka-ai/m3e-small/tree/main) model and put it in the `assets/models/m3e-small` directory
-    2. Separately configure the interface of `chatglm2-6b`, interface startup reference: [ChatGLM2-6B API](https://github.com/THUDM/ChatGLM2-6B/blob/main/api.py), the specific usage method Reference: `knowledge_qa_llm/llm/chatglm2_6b.py`
-    3. Write the deployed llm_api to the `llm_api_url` field in the configuration file `config.yaml`.
-2. Parse the document and store it in the database
+- Parse the document and store it in the database
      ```mermaid
      flowchart LR